10 free swimming pools and water parks in Queensland

 Airlie Beach Lagoon

-Airlie Beach is at the doorstep of the Great Barrier Reef and is so full of things to do your days will be busy.
-But when it comes to cooling off, the Airlie Beach Lagoon is conveniently right in the middle of town and is stinger free!
+Right at the doorstep of the Great Barrier Reef, Airlie Beach is so full of things to do that your days spent here will be packed.
+When the heat gets too much, there’s the Airlie Beach Lagoon, conveniently located right in the middle of town and completely stinger-free.

 Yeppoon Lagoon, Yeppoon

-Think resort-style luxury lagoon pools covering an area equal to close to 13 tennis courts, with a shallow play area for the little kids and an infinity edge area that extends the water view to the horizon and the Keppel Islands.
+The lagoon covers an area equal to close to 13 tennis courts, with a shallow play area for little kids, a lap pool, and even an infinity edge with the most beautiful views over the Keppel Islands.

-There are barbecues along the entire foreshore but if you are here to relax rather than cook, fill your belly at the on-site cafe.
+There are barbecues along the entire foreshore, but if you don’t feel like cooking there’s an on-site cafe.
 The lagoon is open 365 days of the year with lifeguards on duty during opening hours.

 Bluewater Lagoon, Mackay

 How does one swimming lagoon sound?
 How about two?
-Well forget that because Mackay has a three-tiered lagoon.
-There is a play area for the kids and a pretty awesome drop-bucket area – both watched by lifeguards.
+Well forget that, because Mackay has a three-tiered lagoon.

 WetSide Water Education Park, Hervey Bay

-As a completely eco-friendly park, the education aspect comes from interactive displays around the water park which teach you how stormwater is treated on site to help supply the fountains and heaps of info about the importance of water.
-Australia is the world’s driest inhabited continent so it’s worth a read to learn more about this precious resource.
+As a completely eco-friendly park, the education aspect comes from interactive displays around the water park which teach you how storm water is treated on site to help supply the fountains, as well as heaps of information about the importance of water.
+Australia is the world’s driest inhabited continent, so it’s worth a read to learn more about this precious resource.